 Facilitate international coordination of efforts

 Transforming the way we produce and consume food will require unprecedented global partnership and coordination.
 The only way we can bend the curve on the negative impacts of our current food systems to achieve healthy and sustainable diets for all people, is through coordinated global action.

-With the UN Decade on Biodiversity (2011 – 2020) and The Strategic Plan for Biodiversity 2011-2020 and its Aichi Targets drawing to a close, countries need to make a more robust and binding commitment to slow down and reverse biodiversity loss.
-We can not bend the curve on biodiversity loss unless dietary shifts are considered and incorporated into new treaties and agreements post-2020.
+As countries deliver the Post-2020 Global Biodiversity Framework under the United Nations Convention on Biological Diversity, they need to make a more robust and binding commitment to slow down and reverse biodiversity loss.
+We cannot bend the curve on biodiversity loss unless dietary shifts are considered and incorporated into new treaties and agreements post-2020.
 Hence, WWF is calling for healthy and sustainable diets and their impacts to be integrated into the Post 2020 – Global Biodiversity Framework and resulting national action plans.

 Establish global research coordination bodies for food systems

 An international coordination of efforts requires a champion, or a group of champions, to highlight the narrowing gap between scientific evidence and policy-making.
 A new oversight body or bodies might be needed to conduct scientific research.
 An international body specifically focusing on healthy and sustainable diets could also play a key role in curating evidence to build a global agenda on diets.